A Potential Breakthrough Therapy for Chronic Metabolic Disorders, including NASH

 PXL770 directly activates adenosine monophosphate-activated protein kinase (AMPK), which plays a key role as a master regulator of cellular energy, which turns on pathways that replenish energy and turns off pathways that consume it.
 Through its unique mechanism of action that directly activates AMPK, PXL770 acts on a very important biological target, which has the potential to treat numerous chronic metabolic diseases, including diseases that affect the liver, such as non-alcoholic steatohepatitis or NASH.
 This target has the potential to trigger benefits on the three key pathophysiology processes involved in NASH development, including:

 - Liver steatosis

-PXL770 is advancing into Phase 2a development for the treatment of NASH.
+PXL770 is currently in a Phase 2a program for the treatment of NASH.

 In a Phase 1a study, PXL770 exhibited good safety, tolerance and pharmacokinetics after single administration up to the highest dose tested.